Xnanga/listo/README.md

 A good example below shows two of these functions.

 - The **_moveElementToCursor** method was perfect for opening floating menus at different positions on the board.
-- The **_toggleStyleClass** method was ideal for switching classes on elements which had to communicate their status change frequently.
+- The **_toggleStyleClass** method was ideal for switching classes on elements that had to communicate their status change frequently.

       _displayTaskMenu(e) {